pantheon-systems/documentation/source/content/dns-providers/network-solutions.md

 <Alert type="danger" title="Warning">

-Network Solutions does not support AAAA records for IPv6 traffic which can negatively impact performance, especially on mobile devices.
-We recommend transferring DNS services to a provider that supports IPv6.
+Network Solutions does not host AAAA records for IPv6 traffic which can negatively impact performance, especially on mobile devices.
+They support glue records pointing to another authoritative name server.
+We recommend transferring DNS services to a provider that hosts IPv6 records directly.

 </Alert>